awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 The `Other` subfield allows you to provide custom fields and values\.
 You use the `Other` subfield in the following cases\.
 + The resource type does not have a corresponding subfield\.
 To provide details for the resource, you use the `Other` subfield\.
-+ The subfield for the resource type does not include all of the fields you want to populate\.
++ The subfield for the resource type does not include all of the fields that you want to populate\.
 In this case, use the subfield for the resource type to populate the available fields\.
 Use the `Other` subfield to populate the fields that are not in the type\-specific subfield\.
 + The resource type is not one of the provided types\.
 In this case, you set `Resource.Type` to `Other`, and use the `Other` subfield to populate the details\.

 **Type:** Map of up to 50 key\-value pairs